 The Council Plan and Budget 2019-20 has been prepared in-line with Council's commitment to sustainable budgeting, responsible financial management and the State Government’s rate cap for 2019-20.

 Over the next 10 years to 2027, 15,049 more residents will call Boroondara home.
-The proposed budget includes a number of significant capital projects to accommodate current needs and future demands as the City’s population continues to grow.
+The Budget 2019-20 includes a number of significant capital projects to accommodate current needs and future demands as the City’s population continues to grow.

 Capital investment over the next 4 years will include: